Advertisement

 How to Use Your Spicy Peanut Salsa

 • Tacos and Tostadas: Add a spicy crunch.
+Amazing with the quinoa ceviche tostadas!

-• Marinade: Coat proteins for bold flavor.
+• Marinade: Coat proteins for bold flavor, even to flavor crispy tofu.

 • Dip: Serve with chips or veggies.